 How to Freeze Peas

 If you have made it this far, congrats!
 You have finished blanching your peas!
 Now, all you need to do is freeze them (don’t worry it’s so quick!).

-When freezing peas you can either use freezer bags to store peas, or a food saver.
+When freezing peas you can either use freezer bags or a vaccuum sealer.
 I have used both, but find myself using the freezer bags more often.
-They are a little bit easier to pull out, but a food saver does get out more air.
+They are a little bit easier to pull out, but a vacuum sealer does a better job of getting air out, which is important. does get out more air.
 The choice is yours!

-Drain your peas one last time and then get out your freezer bags (or food saver depending on what you are using).
+Drain your peas one last time and then get out your freezer bags (or vacuum sealer depending on what you are using).

 Divide your peas into dinner sized portions for your family.
 I put about 1.5 cups into each bag, because that is how much my family will eat with one meal.

 Lastly, you will need to get all of the air out of the bag.
 This is very important to prevent freezer burn.

 I like to lay the bag flat on the counter and use both of my hands to slowly get the air out, and then quickly close the baggie.

 Once the air is out, write the contents and date on your bag and throw it into the freezer.